Top Things to Do in Jeju: Best Activities & Must-Sees

 Hamdeok Beach

 Jeju is for anyone who loves the sea, volcanic landscapes, and a touch of traditional culture that still permeates every corner.
-What’s curious is that the island brings together tranquil beaches, ancient sanctuaries, and trails that wind through incredible forests.
+The island uniquely brings together tranquil beaches, ancient sanctuaries, and trails that wind through incredible forests.
 So understanding the best places to visit on Jeju Island makes sense once you know what to see.

 At Trip.com, we've put together a post to help you discover the best things to see and do in Jeju, when to go, how to get around, and whether it's worth visiting the island even if you don't have a car.